Residential rehab and addiction treatments are dependent on scientific research and study to help guarantee the most effective and successful methods.

 The importance of consistent data collection:

-Castle Craig remains one of the most successful UK residential rehab hospitals due to the fact it conducts a significant amount of research internally.
+Castle Craig remains one of the most successful UK residential rehab hospitals because it conducts significant internal research.

-Their treatment outcome studies also show evidence that longer and more well-rounded addiction recovery programmes are the most successful.
+Their treatment outcome studies also show evidence that more extended and more well-rounded addiction recovery programmes are the most successful.

-Longer treatment programmes are considered to be so effective because they give patients time to detox, and build the tools they need for relapse prevention and tackling withdrawal.
+More extended treatment programmes are considered effective because they give patients time to detox and build the tools they need for relapse prevention and tackling withdrawal.

 These will be carried over into an aftercare plan too.